AFTRS provides a range of services and activities as part of its student support program to help students achieve their goals while at the School.

 AFTRS offers several types of academic support to all students:

-- Enrolled students have access to a Moodle course which contains a range of resources, including templates, videos, and self-quizzes, to help you assess and improve your skills.
-Look for the Academic Support page.
+- Enrolled students have access to Assessment Support via a guide that contains a range of resources, including templates, videos, and self-quizzes, to help you assess and improve your skills.

 - If you want to develop your academic skills in essay writing, referencing, and research, or if you don’t quite understand your assignments and what you need to do, the Education Division runs daytime workshops to help you improve your skills.
 For a current schedule please see the Academic Support page on Moodle.